thoughtworks-jumpstart/guides/docs/frontend-web-development/react-state-with-class.md

-# React States with Class Compoent
+# React States with Class Component

 ## Covers

-1. Why do we need state in a React component
+1. Why do we need `state` in a React component
 2. What is the difference between state and props?
-3. What is local state in a React component
+3. What is a `local state` in a React component
 4. Initialize component state of a component
-5. How to update state of a component
+5. How to update `state` of a component
 6. Pitfalls

-## Why do we need state in a React component
+## Why do we need `state` in a React component

-An React application typically needs to maintain some state information.
-For example, if you are building the frontend for GrabTaxi for users to book cabs in React, the React application needs to keep a lot of information in its state:
+A React application typically needs to maintain some state information.
+For example, if you are building the frontend for GrabTaxi for users to book cabs in React, the React application needs to keep much information in its state:

 - Who is the customer?
 - Location of the customer